 No, you do not.
-I will provide instruction and we will have room for questions at the end of every class.
-It is my aim to offer a class that will be equally beneficial for those with experience as well as for those who are new to the practices of mindfulness.
+I will provide instruction, and we will have room for questions at the end of every class.
+I aim to offer a class that will be equally beneficial for those with experience and those new to mindfulness practices.

 What will I need for class?

-All you really need for this class is a relatively quiet place to practice and an hour to yourself, along with a yoga mat if you have one, a meditation cushion or chair, and a couple of blankets.
+All you need for this class is a relatively quiet place to practice, an hour to yourself, a meditation cushion or chair, and a couple of blankets.
 Additional props such as yoga bolsters, blocks, or eye pillows can be nice but are not necessary.

 - On Zoom, please attend live if you can.
 A recording will be made available after class

 - Upon signing up, you will get an email sent to you with info about how to join the class

 6 Class Session: $90

 Weather data is currently not available for this location

 Humidity stec_replace_current_humidity %

 Feels like stec_replace_current_feels_like °stec_replace_current_temp_units